Cardiology; Cardiovascular Disease; Metabolism

 Medical education is a critical component of my professional life.
 Nearly all of my clinical and research activities are performed in conjunction with the education of fellows in cardiovascular diseases, residents in internal medicine and medical students.
 I facilitate small group sessions for second-year medical students in Cardiovascular Physiology for which I have earned several commendations for teaching excellence; I am gratified to have participated in the education of hundreds of young physicians.
 I have also published dozens of abstracts and manuscripts with various levels of trainees, giving them the opportunity to grow as physician-scientists while at the same time advancing medical knowledge.

-Cardiology, Cardiovascular Disease, Regulation of metabolism
+Cardiology, Cardiovascular Disease, Metabolism

 This UBMD physician is also a member of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, teaching the next generation of doctors and researching to advance care in WNY and beyond.
 Learn more about this physician's research and teaching activities, as well as view credentials, publications, professional involvement and more below.